 Subprime crisis 2004-2007 and 2008 Lehmann Shock Securitization of Loans and Bonds.
 Re-securitization of securitized securities.
 Regulatory arbitrage.
 Repo markets Systemic Risk

 Class 14.
 January 16.
 (Lehmann shock and New regulation after the crisis) Systemic Risk.
 CoCo bonds Severer regulation: leverage, regulatory capital (%)

 Final Examination January 23.

 Language Used in Course English

 Evaluation method The course work of Students will be evaluated based on class participation (10%), homework (40%) and final examination (50%).
 Grades of the course will be assigned as follows: AA ···Excellent (90-100%) A ···Good (80-89%) B·····Fair (70-79%) C·····Passing (60-69%) D·····Fail (0-59%)

 Textbook and references

 @ URL

-Preparation and Review
+Preparation and Review Basic Financial Instruments: Bonds and Stock.
+Financial Markets.
+Basic Mathematics: undergraduate level of Linear Algebra and Calculus

-Attached File 3
+Attached File ,

-In addition E-mail address will be announced at the first class meeting.
+• In addition E-mail address will be announced at the first class meeting.
 Office hours will be held at room 614 of Economics Building before the class for one hour Quite detailed outline (Hand-out) of my class materials will be delivered at each class.
-The class materials will be taken from the following four books: : (1)[Theory of Financial Decision Making] by Jonathan E. Ingersoll Jr (Rowman & Littlefield publisher.
+The class materials will be taken from the following four books: (1)[Theory of Financial Decision Making] by Jonathan E. Ingersoll Jr (Rowman & Littlefield publisher.
 1987) for mean-variance analysis.
-Chapter 4 only. : (2).
+Chapter 4 only.
+(2).
 [Options, Futures and Other Derivatives] by John C. Hull (Pearson Prentice Hall, Pearson International Edition. sixth edition 2006.
 There came out 9th.
-Edition this year that includes more recent topics such as financial crisis) for derivatives. : (3).
+Edition this year that includes more recent topics such as financial crisis) for derivatives.
+(3).
 [The Essentials of Risk Managements.
 2nd edition] by Michel Crouhy, Dan Galai and Robert Mark (McGraw Hill Education 2014) for risk management.
-And : (4).
+And (4).
 [Managing Financial Risk] by Charles W. Smithson.
 This is a good guidebook for practitioners.

 Last Update 2018/02/26 14:33